smalltong02/keras-llm-robot/readme.md

       **Online models** do not require additional local resources and currently support online language models from OpenAI and Google.

+      **`NOTE`** When the TTS library is not installed, XTTS-2 local speech models cannot be loaded, but other online speech services can still be used.
+If the llama-cpp-python library is not installed, the GGUF model cannot be loaded.
+Without a GPU device, AWQ and GPTQ models cannot be loaded.

       | Supported Models | Model Type | Size |
       | :---- | :---- | :---- |